The Major BBS: History

+simultaneous users than the DOS-based version.

 In 1992, the Major BBS was selected by the National Library of Medicine as the access mechanism for the Grateful Med medical journal system, just prior to universal access via the World Wide Web.

 Worldgroup

 Seeking to compete with America Online, Galacticomm extended The Major BBS software to communicate in a client–server model with a custom program.
 The MBBS software was renamed Worldgroup Server, and released in 1995 with the version number restarting at 1.0; the included user-side client software was named Worldgroup Manager (but sometimes known as Worldgroup Client) and ran in Microsoft Windows.

 Version 3.0 in 1997, the first 32-bit version of Worldgroup Server, was released for Windows NT.
 Other versions, like the DOS compatible version continued in development simultaneously.
 Version 3.0 finally focused on an active HTML web community, after three years of concentrating on the original client–server strategy.
 Version 3.1 was the final version of the Worldgroup Server to support DOS.